Make this delicious marinara sauce recipe in just 10 minutes.

 5. Grate cheese - While the sauce is cooking, grate the cheese.

-I use a coarse grater because it's faster.
-While you're grating the cheese and waiting for the sauce to finish cooking, also remember to also check the pasta for doneness.
-Once it's al dente, drain it in a large colander.
+Don't forget to also check the pasta for doneness.
+Once it is al dente, drain it in a large colander.

 6. Add vinegar - When the marinara sauce reaches the texture you prefer, add the balsamic vinegar, and let the sauce cook for another 30 - 60 seconds until the strong smell of the vinegar goes away.